apixu/apixu-php/README.md

 apixu.com-PHP-Api
 ======================
 A php api to parse weather data from [apixu.com](http://apixu.com/).
-This api retrives and to normalise the data received from api call to [apixu.com](http://apixu.com/).
+This api retrieves and normalise the data received from api call to [apixu.com](http://apixu.com/).
 -----------

 For example code and how to use this api, please take a look into `Examples_*.php` files